...

 Combatting Domestic Violence: Staying Safe During and After Divorce

-Even after leaving, your spouse’s behaviour may escalate.
+Even after leaving, your spouse’s behavior may escalate.
 Taking additional precautions can reduce risks and protect your privacy.

 Limiting Online Activity